lightning/bolts/02-peer-protocol.md

   - `dust_limit_satoshis` is greater than `channel_reserve_satoshis`.
   - the funder's amount for the initial commitment transaction is not sufficient for full [fee payment](03-transactions.md#fee-payment).
   - both `to_local` and `to_remote` amounts for the initial commitment transaction are less than or equal to `channel_reserve_satoshis` (see [BOLT 3](03-transactions.md#commitment-transaction-outputs)).
+  - `funding_satoshis` is greater than or equal to 2^24 and the receiver does not support `option_support_large_channel`.

 The receiving node MUST NOT:
   - consider funds received, using `push_msat`, to be received until the funding transaction has reached sufficient depth.

 #### Rationale

-The requirement for `funding_satoshi` to be less than 2^24 satoshi is a temporary self-imposed limit while implementations are not yet considered stable.
+The requirement for `funding_satoshis` to be less than 2^24 satoshi was a temporary self-imposed limit while implementations were not yet considered stable, it can be lifted by advertising `option_support_large_channel`.
-It can be lifted at any point in time, or adjusted for other currencies, since it is solely enforced by the endpoints of a channel.
-Specifically, [the routing gossip protocol](07-routing-gossip.md) does not discard channels that have a larger capacity.

 The *channel reserve* is specified by the peer's `channel_reserve_satoshis`: 1% of the channel total is suggested.
 Each side of a channel maintains this reserve so it always has something to lose if it were to try to broadcast an old, revoked commitment transaction.
 Initially, this reserve may not be met, as only one side has funds; but the protocol ensures that there is always progress toward meeting this reserve, and once met, it is maintained.